What is the Harissa spice blend?

 However, the original Harissa paste is so spicy that it hurts.
 Of course, we cannot do that; we are not used to this sharpness.
 So we feel it over.
 Our Harissa mixture is spicy, but if it gets too lax for you after you get used to it, add a little more chili, just the way you like it, and how your receptors tolerate it.

 How do I make a Harissa paste from the Harissa spice?

-Our spice preparation mixed with oil results in the turn of the typically delicate harissa paste.
-This gives your food a wonderful, warm piquancy typical of the North African Cuisine of 1001 Nights.
-We mix them with chili, cayenne pepper, coriander, cumin, salt, dried tomatoes, garlic, cumin and refreshing mint.
+It's easy.
+Mix our spice preparation with olive oil, and you have the typical delicate Harisa paste in no time.
+This seasoning gives your dishes a pleasant, warm sharpness usual of the North African cuisine from 1001 nights.
+We mix them from chili, cayenne pepper, coriander, cumin, salt, sun-dried tomatoes, garlic, caraway, and refreshing mint.

-Composition:Chili, cayenne pepper, coriander, cumin, salt, dried tomatoes, garlic, cumin, mint
+Ingredients: chili, cayenne pepper, coriander, cumin, salt, sun-dried tomatoes, garlic, caraway seeds, mint

 Allergens: May contain traces of celery and mustard

-You want to make a Harissa paste from fresh ingredients?
-Here is a recipe.
+Would you like to make a Harissa paste from fresh ingredients?
+Here is a recipe

 - 1 tsp cumin